I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Major: A major is a major competition, usually referring to a regional (oireachtas), a national, or a worlds.

-Molyneaux, Jeremiah: A dance master of the late 19th and early 20th centuries whose set dance choreography has increased in popularity since the 2010s.
-Some governing bodies don't yet allow his choreography in competition, while others require knowing his dances as well as the more common COMERFORD sets for certification. (see STEPHEN COMERFORD, SET DANCE (SOLO HARDSHOE), and TRADITIONAL SET)
+Molyneaux, Jeremiah: Born in 1883.
+A Kerry dance master whose set dance choreography has increased in popularity since the 2010s (see STEPHEN COMERFORD, SET DANCE (SOLO HARDSHOE), and TRADITIONAL SET).

 N